+7.2.
+Ethical dilemmas and choices for a feminist researcher

+7.3.
+Returning favours and giving feedback to respondents 68

-Chapter 3: Sex in the School - Student Sexuality, Sexual Space and Sex Education in Marzipan Baker and Cakemaker School
+Chapter 3: Sex in the School - Student Sexuality, Sexual Space and Sex Education

-Introduction72
+Marzipan Baker and Cakemaker School

+Introduction

 1. Sexual practices among students

 1.1.
 The start of sexual activity

 1.2.
-Contraceptives and STI prevention
+Contraceptives and STI prevention 77

 1.3.
 Sexual abuse

 2. School as a sexualised space

 2.1.
 School as a physical space for sexual activities

 2.2.
-Sexualizing vocational training
+Sexualizing vocational training 91

 2.3.
 Sex in the toilet

 2.4.
 Sexualising the school nurse

-3. Sex education in Marzipan 102
+3. Sex education in Marzipan 101

 3.1.
 Policy and curriculum - who is supposed to teach sex education in schools?
-108
+107

 3.2.
-Doing sex education in Marzipan111
+Doing sex education in Marzipan 110

 3.3.
-Methodological issues of sex education
+Methodological issues of sex education 114

 3.4.
-Reproducing social inequalities through sex education
+Reproducing social inequalities through sex education 117

-Conclusion
+Conclusion 120

-Chapter 4: Hierarchy and the Re/Production of Social Inequalities in Marzipan 123
+Chapter 4: Hierarchy and the Re/Production of Social Inequalities in Marzipan 122

-Introduction
+Introduction 122

-1. The educational structure and the population of Marzipan 123
+1. The educational structure and the population of Marzipan 122

 1.1.
-The educational profile of Marzipan126
+The educational profile of Marzipan 125

 1.2.
-The students of Marzipan 128
+The students of Marzipan 127

 1.3.
-The teachers of Marzipan134
+The teachers of Marzipan 133

-2. The complexity of hierarchy in Marzipan135
+2. The complexity of hierarchy in Marzipan 134

 2.1.
-The re/production of hierarchy among students by teachers through discussing sexuality
+The re/production of hierarchy among students by teachers through discussing sexuality -

 2.2.
-Discourses and practices reproducing hierarchy among teachers
+Discourses and practices reproducing hierarchy among teachers 142

 2.3.
-Discourses and practices reproducing hierarchy between teachers and students 147
+Discourses and practices reproducing hierarchy between teachers and student s 145

-3. Convergence and hierarchical constitutions of gender, sexuality, class and ethnicity in teacher-student interactions
+3. Convergence and hierarchical constitutions of gender, sexuality, class and ethnici teacher-student interactions

 3.1.
 Educating 'special students' about 'proper' gender performance

 3.2.
-Gypsy girls and schooling - gendered and classed ethnic hierarchy reproduction through discourses and practices
+Gypsy girls and schooling - gendered and classed ethnic hierarchy reproducti

+through discourses and practices

 3.3.
-Classed hierarchy construction through sexual abuse
+Classed hierarchy construction through sexual abuse 169

-Conclusion
+Conclusion 175

 Chapter 5: Constituting Gender Dichotomies through Discourses of Sexual Pleasure.
-178
+177

 Introduction

 1. What is sexual pleasure?
-179

-2. Pleasure as a discourse constituting gendered dichotomies 192
+2. Pleasure as a discourse constituting gendered dichotomies

 2.1.
-The 'natural vs. learnt' character of experiencing sexual pleasure 193
+The 'natural vs. learnt' character of experiencing sexual pleasure

 2.2.
-Discourses of sexual objectification and self-objectification - gendered differences talking about sexual activity and ways of pleasuring
+Discourses of sexual objectification and self-objectification - gendered differences in talking about sexual activity and ways of pleasuring

 2.3.
-Access to pleasure - the sexual double standard and the girlfriend/slut and virgin/whore dichotomies 216
+Access to pleasure - the sexual double standard and the girlfriend/slut and virgin/whore dichotomies

-Conclusion 230
+Conclusion

-Chapter 6: Constituting Ethnicity through Discourses of Virginity and Marriage 232
+Chapter 6: Constituting Ethnicity through Discourses of Virginity and Marriage 231

-Introduction 232
+Introduction

-1. My respondents and their ethnicities 234
+1. My respondents and their ethnicities

 1.1.
-Ethnic self-identification 236
+Ethnic self-identification

 1.2.
-Constructing a "hierarchy within the Other" through sexuality 240
+Constructing a "hierarchy within the Other" through sexuality

 2. Treasure or pleasure?
 Constituting adolescent Gypsy ethnicities through discourses of losing / giving away virginity and marriage

 2.1.
-Definitions of virginity 246
+Definitions of virginity

 2.2.
-Trading the treasure to 'the right' man 249
+Trading the treasure to 'the right' man

 2.3.
-Virginity and Hungarian ethnicity 254
+Virginity and Hungarian ethnicity

 2.4.
-'Traditionalist' vs. 'modernist' approaches to sexuality 259
+'Traditionalist' vs. 'modernist' approaches to sexuality

 2.5.
-Modernising virgin marriage 262
+Modernising virgin marriage

 2.6.
 Whose choice?
-269

 2.7.
-Marriage and Hungarian ethnicity construction 272
+Marriage and Hungarian ethnicity construction

-Conclusion 277
+Conclusion

-Conclusions 280
+Conclusions

-Bibliography 288
+Bibliography

+APPENDIX

+APPENDIX 1 Individual and group interview guide for students

+APPENDIX 2 Interview guide for LGBTQ students

+APPENDIX 3 Interview guide for the school nurse

+APPENDIX 4 Interview guide for the school director

+APPENDIX 5 Interview guide for teachers